usnistgov/hyperspy_tutorial/instructions/index.rst

 ..  admonition:: Info about code blocks

-    In the following section, lines in code blocks will be prefaced with ``$`` to indicate that the line is a terminal input.
-Any lines without the ``$`` character indicate the expected output of the given command.
-To run the commands provided, copy everything after the ``$`` character into your terminal.
+    In the following section, lines in code blocks will be prefaced with ``$`` or ``>>>``.
+The former is used to indicate terminal input, while the latter represents inputs to the Python interpreter.
+Any lines without these symbols indicate the expected output of the given command.
+To run the commands provided, copy everything after the ``$`` or ``>>>`` character into your terminal.
 Where necessary, commands will be given for both the Windows Anaconda prompt and the macOS/Linux terminal, so only use the commands specific to your operating system.